logzio/logz-docs/_source/user-guide/kibana/cold-search.md

 ![cold search nav](https://dytvr9ot2sszz.cloudfront.net/logz-docs/cold-search/cold-search-nav.png)

 Type the search term or query you'd like to use, and choose the relevant time frame.
-Your restored logs will only include data matching your exact search term.
+Your search result will only include data matching your exact search term.

 The search is **case sensitive** and supports `“`, `AND`, `OR`, and `()` operators, but you can’t use nested brackets `(())`.